awodey/awodey.github.io/catlog/index.md

 Watch this space for news and information!

 - Have a look at the first set of [lecture notes](/catlog/notes/catlog0.pdf) for a review of basic category theory.
+- Check out my course notes from [Fischbachau](../fischbachau/) for a bigger picture.

 <!---
  - Jan 18: Class begins!
 Meet on zoom for a course overview and some planning.
 - Jan 20: Meet on zoom for a review of category theory, as in the [lecture notes](/catlog/notes/catlog0.pdf).